 I don't recall my mother making sausage gravy when I was growing up.
-I recently asked her about it, and she said she doesn't like sausage gravy too much and always made a hamburger gravy instead and served it over toast.
+I asked her about it one day, and she said she doesn't like sausage gravy too much and always made a hamburger gravy instead and served it over toast.
 That was a good meal!
 My Dad was in the Army, a WWII veteran, and he loved hamburger gravy over toast, which was a traditional military meal.
-This recipe could be used to make hamburger gravy, just substitute hamburger for the sausage.
+This recipe can be used to make hamburger gravy, just substitute hamburger for the sausage.

 In order to complete the meal for my husband, I made dairy-free biscuits, an altered version of my Uncle Leon's Cloud Biscuits.
 Uncle Leon is another one of my Mom's brothers.
 Mom, Uncle Leon and Uncle Clyde all learned their gravy making techniques from their Mother, who was an amazing cook.